English

 Students read a wide range of literature, including classic novels and late twentieth and early twenty-first century teenage fiction, plus plays by Shakespeare and contemporary playwrights, alongside poetry from across the history of English literature.
 Students also study a wide variety of non-fiction texts such as newspapers and speeches.

-Students are encouraged to participate in the many extra-curricular activities that the English Department runs, from writing for the school magazine to participating in mock trial competitions, as well as regular writing competitions.
-Independent reading, or private reading, is also promoted and recorded in Reading Passports that every Key Stage 3 student has.
+Students are encouraged to participate in the many extra-curricular activities that the English Department runs, from writing for the school magazine to participating in mock-trial competitions, as well as regular writing competitions.
+Independent reading, or private reading, is also promoted and recorded in Reading Record Charts at the back of the exercise book of Key Stage 3 students.

 Summary